beerjs/tahoe/README.md

 We meet on the 3rd Wednesday of the month at <a target="_blank" href="https://www.google.com/maps/search/12242+Business+Park+Dr,+Truckee,+CA+96161/@39.316106,-120.148205,17z/data=!3m1!4b1">The Lift Co-Working</a> space in Truckee, CA. It's on the second floor of the Airport Office Centre on the left.
 Huge thanks to The Lift for giving us a home in the community.

+And what is BeerJS without a beer sponsor.
+Truckee is fortunate to be the home to <a href="http://fiftyfiftybrewing.com/" title="Fifty Fifty Brewing">Fifty Fifty Brewing</a> and now so is BeerJS Tahoe.
+Fifty Fifty will be supplying our beer!
+Be sure to stop by and support them.

 Click the watch button for this repo to get notified of upcoming meeting dates or date and location changes.
 Don't forget to star BeerJS Tahoe too.